marchirschvogel/ambit/docs/source/documentation.rst

 | In order to use Ambit, you need to install FEniCSx
   (https://github.com/FEniCS/dolfinx#installation) (latest
-  Ambit-compatible dolfinx development version dates to 6 Aug 2025).
+  Ambit-compatible tested dolfinx release version: v0.10.0.post2).
 | Ambit can then be installed using pip, either the current release

 ::